meetuparchive/learn-rust/class1.md

 compiled down programs specialized to run on your native operating system.
 Rust calls these compilation "targets".

-An application is just a is noting more with a `main` function.
+An application is nothing more than a program with a `main` function.

 ```rust
 fn main() {